viralharia/profile-repo-netlify-cms/src/pages/blog/2019-10-07-git-commands.md

 **git push --set-upstream origin change_alice** : This will create a change_alice branch on the Remote Repository and set our local change_alice to track that new branch.

+**git push -u origin {feature_branch_name}** : if you are publishing a local branch for the first time on a remote, the "-u" option is helpful.
+It makes sure that a tracking connection between the local and the newly created remote branch is established

 **git merge change_alice** : Merge the change_alice branch to the master branch (master branch first needs to be checkedout)
 ****
 ### UPDATING the dev environment